 The Steps to Entering Voluntary Administration

-Let’s explore the steps to entering voluntary administration.
+Let’s explore the process of entering voluntary administration.

 Once you appoint an administrator, you’ll have the breathing room to reorganise and strategise without the immediate pressure of your creditor’s actions.
 This moratorium period lets you hit pause on company debts and court proceedings.
 During this time, your company is legally protected from creditors’ claims, meaning unsecured creditors cannot pursue their claims without your administrator’s consent or a court order.

 We will thoroughly review your company’s financials and operations to evaluate all possible recovery or restructuring options.
-Then, we will prepare a detailed report for your creditors outlining your company’s financial health and possible routes forward.
-These might include returning control to you, entering a Deed of Company Arrangement (DOCA), or considering liquidation if necessary.
+Then, we will prepare a detailed report for your creditors to help make an informed decision about the company’s future.

 We take this structured approach to ensure all your stakeholders are involved in the decision process, making it clear and manageable.
 Each phase is set up to give your company the best chance at effectively restructuring and potentially returning to a healthy financial state or wrapping up smoothly if recovery isn’t feasible.